-For many men, initiating the first conversion about it is the most difficult step.
+For many men, initiating the first conversation about it is the most difficult step.
 No man likes to admit he can’t get a hard-on.
 The answer, then, is to choose an approach that you’re comfortable with, such as saying you’d like to talk to your GP about a sexual health concern rather than blatantly saying you’re having trouble getting an erection.

 A general consultation will usually involve answering a series of questions about your symptoms and a few simple tests and physical examinations.

 Here are a few good reasons why you really shouldn’t be embarrassed about suffering from impotence.

 The inability to get and maintain an erection during sexual intercourse, ED is particularly prevalent in older men.
 It’s estimated that half of all men between 40 and 70 suffer from ED to a greater or lesser degree.
 Younger men are affected by ED as well, and it’s been suggested that 75% of men will experience ED at some point in their lives.

 Your partner will be supportive

 Talking about ED with your partner may be as uncomfortable and awkward for them as it is for you, but the chances are it won’t be a shock to them.
 Acknowledging the problem and communicating is the best way of confronting it, and voicing your fears, frustrations and anxieties will release your feelings and emotions and enable you to deal with it.
 With the love of a strong and supportive partner, you can deal with ED together.